simple-crypto/simple-website/vision.md

 That is, while a closed source approach can limit the adversary's understanding of the target implementations as long as their specifications remain opaque, it also limits the public understanding of the mechanims on which security relies, and therefore the possibility to optimize them.
-We further expect this model to be well suited to cryptographic implementations optimized for various goals (i.e., beyond the embedded security ones).
+We expect this model to be well suited to cryptographic implementations optimized for various goals (i.e., beyond the embedded security ones).

 **Goals and interest of an open implementation approach**

 We envision the main goals and the interest of the SIMPLE-Crypto Association as follows:

-* <strong><em>Preserving the integrity of open source security technologies</em></strong>.
-For this purpose, we aim to provide an infrastructure for open source cryptographic hardware and software developments and to maintain a team of expert developers with minimum operational cost.

 * <strong><em>Improving the long-term security of cryptographic implementations</em></strong>.
 Our rationale for this purpose is that over time, the continuous and public evaluation process that the SIMPLE-Crypto Association leverages will lead to better confidence in the security of its open solutions than more time-constrained certifications.

+* <strong><em>Developing and preserving the integrity of open source security technologies</em></strong>.
+For this purpose, we aim to provide an infrastructure for open source cryptographic hardware and software developments and to maintain a team of expert developers with minimum operational cost.

 * <strong><em>Encouraging public audits</em></strong>.
-Following an established practice in cryptography and security research, we aim to complement all the solutions we implement with challenges and to reward the possible detection of security flaws in our designs with bug bounties.
+Following an established practice in cryptography and security research, we aim to combine all the solutions we implement with challenges based on public data sets and to reward the possible detection of security flaws in our designs with bug bounties.

 * <strong><em>Complementing the industrial ecosystem</em></strong>.
 As a non-profit organisation,
 the SIMPLE-Crypto association does not aim to compete with established industrial actors.
 We rather see the development of secure cryptographic implementations as becoming so specialized that pooling a part of its development in a joint effort becomes justified, as it was in the past for cryptographic algorithms, but with more need of continuous development.

+* <strong><em>Performing applied research on cryptographic implementations</em>.
+The primary focus of our developments being on security solutions with strong security guarantees, the association aims to follow theoretical advances in the field and to contribute on their integration in order to make these advances more readily exploitable by third parties.

 **References**